 Although they initially hid the news of Corabi’s hiring from Elektra, fearing the label might try to redefine the terms of their contract, his arrival added some welcome new ingredients to the band’s multi-platinum sound.
 Not only did Corabi bring a markedly different vocal sound, he also contributed lyrics and guitar — weapons that were not really part of Neil’s arsenal.

-“It was a pretty natural evolution when John came in to audition,” Lee told MTV during the band’s ill-fated interview to support the album.
+“It was a pretty natural evolution when John came in to audition,” Lee told MTV just after the album’s release.
 “We were looking for a singer.
-He came in, strapped on a guitar, and we were like, ‘Whoa what’s going on?’ … All of a sudden the sound got twice as fat, and all these things just started coming.”
+He came in, strapped on a guitar, and we were like, ‘Whoa, what’s going on?’ … All of a sudden the sound got twice as fat, and all these things just started coming.”

 Unfortunately, not long after that interview, Corabi was out and Neil was back in — the fallout from years of pressure from Elektra and the band’s inability to move out of the shadow cast by the music they’d created with their former frontman.
 Corabi admitted he contemplated suicide after losing the gig, and has expressed disappointment regarding his subsequent estrangement from the remaining Crue, but he also seems to have made peace with his efforts in a pretty difficult situation.

 “I think deep down that Tommy, Mick and Nikki know that we made a great record together,” he later told Rock Revolt.
 “Is it their best record?
 I’m not going to be the one to say that, but for that time period and time frame, I think we made something really special. … Anyone can think whatever the f– they want to about me, but the bottom line is I dare any one of those f–ers who … hate me, I dare any of them to do anything differently than I did in the same position.”